-Anonymous asked: I dont know if youve answered this but if I sing a song in a film, me singing it, is that technically copyright adn will festivals etc not take it - or are you allowed to do your own 'rendition'?
+Anonymous said: I dont know if youve answered this but if I sing a song in a film, me singing it, is that technically copyright adn will festivals etc not take it - or are you allowed to do your own 'rendition'?

 Technically it is.
 From my understanding of what my teacher has taught us, if you have a situation like the one you just describe, though you’ve created a new version of the song, the song’s publishing rights are still own buy someone, specifically a music publisher (not the record label, they only own the literal recording of a song).
 Thus, you open yourself up to the chance of being sued by a music publisher because you have not acquired the song’s publishing rights (also known as the synchronization rights I believe).